A business that generates passive income seems too good to be true. But these types of businesses are out there.

 4. ATM Machine Route

-But it’s even simpler to operate than a vending machine route.
-You don’t have to worry about buying 14 different types of snacks and drinks and lugging them around in your van.
+But it’s even easier to run than a route for a vending machine.
+You don’t have to worry about stocking your machines with 14 different kinds of snacks and beverages.

 5. FedEx Route Business